zhamri/Template-LabTest/README.md

 ## Create a GitHub Account:

+* Go to https://github.com and click `Sign up` for creating new GitHub account.

 ## Installation (Optional)

 As a student, I would advise you to install the following software: